 The goal is to reheat the ham without drying it out.
 The best way to do this is to place the ham on a rack in a roasting pan.
 Add water to the bottom of the pan and cover it tightly with foil.
 Bake at 325 F for 18 to 20 minutes per pound until a meat thermometer registers 140 F. Unwrap the ham and apply the glaze; increase the heat to 400 F and bake for 15 to 20 minutes longer until the glaze is burnished.

 Watch Now: The Best Brown Sugar Glazed Baked Ham Recipe

 It's difficult to grill a whole or half ham because the method uses such dry high heat; however, ham steaks or slices can be wonderful grilled.
 If you do want to grill a large ham, use the indirect cooking method and make sure that the coals burn down to a gray ash coating before you add the ham.

 You do have to carefully read the label of the ham you purchase to make sure you prepare it properly.
 Most hams sold in the supermarket are fully-cooked, but check the label to be sure.
 In this case, you are just reheating the ham, and the most important consideration is to make sure it doesn't dry out.

 What About Glazing?

-They should be added during the last 20-30 minutes of heating time so they do not burn.
-I myself like using a combination of brown sugar, maple syrup, and Dijon mustard.
+Glazes, of course, add more flavor to ham and make the meat look gorgeous.
+Glazes can range from a simple brush of maple syrup to complicated mixtures made of sugars and seasonings.
+They should be added during the last 20 to 30 minutes of heating time so they do not burn.
+You might like using a combination of brown sugar, maple syrup, and Dijon mustard.
 If you'd like, you can score the ham surface and insert whole cloves in each intersection.
 This adds wonderful flavor and makes for a beautiful presentation.